SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

 SBND Commissioning - Get Started Guide
 ========================================================================

-Log in to an SBND virtual machine:
+Log in to an SBND virtual machine, for example:
 ```bash
     ssh $USER@sbndgpvm01.fnal.gov
 ```